 The most rewarding part of my job is seeing children, young people and even adults light up with excitement and curiosity when they visit our centre.
-We are all scientists deep down and every person who visits the Science Oxford Centre gets a taste of what its like to understand more about the world around them.
+We are all scientists deep down and every person who visits the Science Oxford Centre gets a taste of what it’s like to understand more about the world around them.

-Before joining Science Oxford, I studied for a BscHons in Astrophysics from the Open University and have spent the last seven years working in science outreach.
+Before joining Science Oxford, I studied for a BscHons in Astrophysics from the Open University and have been working in science outreach since 2014.
 I lived in Vancouver, Canada, for a while and worked at a large science centre called Science World, where I had multiple roles including working in the galleries and, curating ‘The Tinkering Space’.
 I also travelled to British Columbia delivering science festivals and shows to remote communities and schools, and managing the staff and volunteers in the centre.
 I also taught engineering to high school students in an after-school club.
 In my last few years in Vancouver I worked at a few different telescopes, providing star parties and tours for the public and doing some astronomy imaging and data collection.
 My most recent role was ‘Astronomer’ at the local planetarium.
 I created and delivered planetarium shows and lectures, special events, exhibits.
 The most fun part was being interviewed on TV news, radio or podcasts every time some scientific breakthrough or interesting space event happened.

 In June 2019, my husband and I returned home to the UK and moved to Oxford so he could study politics.
 Luckily, the role at Science Oxford came up at just the right time!